Hilton-AH/NLP-with-PySpark/README.md

     ```
 * `/api/v1/tf-idf/user-ids/<user_id>` -- This should return the TF-IDF matrix row for the given mastodon user as a dictionary with keys = vocabulary words, and values = TF-IDF values.
 * `/api/v1/tf-idf/user-ids/<user_id>/neighbors` -- This should return the 10 nearest neighbors, as measured by the cosine-distance between the users's TF-IDF matrix rows.

-### Additional Hints

-* You are provided with a `rest` service as a starting-point that demonstrates how to make Spark calls from a FastAPI service.
-Feel free to use this as a starting-point.
-If you have a different REST framework that you prefer, feel free to use that instead.

 ## Scaling up
 In your local environment, you can increase the number of worker containers by running: